ricardopmarinho/simulte/README.md

 ========================== NEXT ============================

+When REL node receive the CAIN message, check if it can be a relay (PATH/src/stack/mac/layer/LteMacUeRealisticD2D.cc line 611);

-When the UE receive a CAIN message destined to it, proccess it and forward the message to the correct destination
+When the sender node receive the OK message, send a message to the relay (PATH/src/stack/mac/layer/LteMacUeRealisticD2D.cc line 625)

-Create LteAirFrame, encapsulate it on a Packet msg to set ControlInfo to it and send the new CAIN message after processing it - PATH/src/stack/mac/layer/LteMacUeRealisticD2D.cc handleCainMsg (line 567)

-SegFault when sending the message on the abovementioned method

 ========================== LAST UPDATE =====================

-07/04/2019 - July 11th
+07/04/2019 - July 16th